-Snow Cave is the highest lying tourist cave in Slovenia.
+Snow Cave (Snežna jama) is the highest lying tourist cave in Slovenia.
 It is more than 1300m long underground cave, 10 to 12 million years old and is a true experience for underground lovers.

 Moonmilk (malgonite) that adorns some halls of the Snow Caves occurs only in seven tourist caves in Europe.
 It contains bacteria present in cow’s milk.

 The cave tour lasts up to 2 hours, due to constant low temperatures (0-4 ° C), warm clothing and suitable footwear is required.
 The helmet and the carbide lamp are provided by the guide.
-You can combine the tour with a mountain hike to Raduho (2062 m), from where there is an exceptional view of the Savinja Valley.
+You can combine the tour with a mountain hike to Raduha (2062 m), from where there is an exceptional view of the Savinja river valleys.

 Access to the Snow Cave:

 In the vicinity of Luče, in the village of Strmec, you take a local road which goes straight uphill (direction Snow Cave, Koča na Loki).
 The asphalt road turns into a macadam after 6km, after approximately 17 km you will reach parking lot at the Snow Cave, from where there it is another 10-minute walk to the entrance.

 The cave is open in July and August according to a predetermined schedule.
 You can arrange a viewing for larger groups (over 20 people) outside the schedule.

 Mountain trail Snow Cave – Raduha (2062 m)